Deformation of Dirac operators along orbits and quantization of non-compact Hamiltonian torus manifolds: Introduction

-\begin{itemize} \item Braverman's deformation : \begin{enumerate} \item can be applied to compact group actions (not necessarily Abelian\footnote{Some generalizations to proper actions of non-compact Lie groups are established in \cite{Hochs-SongI} for example. }), and \item realizes a localization of index to the zero level set of the moment map and fixed points (or critical points of the moment map). \end{enumerate} \item FFY's deformation : \begin{enumerate} \item can be applied to torus fibrations (e.g., Lagrangian torus fibrations), and \item realizes a localization of index to the inverse images of the lattice points (or Bohr-Sommerfeld fibers). \end{enumerate} \end{itemize} As an application of the FFY's second point above, a geometric proof of [Q,R]=0 for the torus action case based on the localization of index is obtained in \cite{Fujita-Furuta-Yoshida3}.
+\begin{itemize} \item Braverman's deformation : \begin{enumerate} \item can be applied to compact group actions (not necessarily Abelian\footnote{Some generalizations to proper actions of non-compact Lie groups are established in \cite{Hochs-SongI} for example. }), and \item realizes a localization of index to the zero level set of the moment map and fixed points (or critical points of the norm square of the moment map). \end{enumerate} \item FFY's deformation : \begin{enumerate} \item can be applied to torus fibrations (e.g., Lagrangian torus fibrations), and \item realizes a localization of index to the inverse images of the lattice points (or Bohr-Sommerfeld fibers). \end{enumerate} \end{itemize} As an application of the FFY's second point above, a geometric proof of [Q,R]=0 for the torus action case based on the localization of index is obtained in \cite{Fujita-Furuta-Yoshida3}.
 There is an another application in \cite{Fujitaorigami} which gives a proof of Danilov's formula.
 Danilov's formula can be regarded as a localization of the geometric quantization of toric manifolds to lattice points in the momentum polytope.
-The proof in \cite{Fujitaorigami} realizes such a localization picture faithfully.
+The proof in \cite{Fujitaorigami} realizes such a picture of localization faithfully.

-In the present paper we give a framework of a deformation of Dirac operator in a similar manner as in the equivariant setting for FFY's deformation.
-We use a single Dirac operator along orbits for the deformation, which satisfies some acyclicity and boundedness condition.
-We call it an {\it acyclic orbital Dirac operator} (Definition~\ref{dfn:K-acyclic orbital system}).
-Though it is similar to the acyclic compatible system in \cite{Fujita-Furuta-Yoshida1} or \cite{Fujita-Furuta-Yoshida2}, the definition of the acyclic orbital Dirac operator is much simpler due to the presence of the global group action and the isotypic component decomposition of the space of sections.
+In the present paper we give a framework of a deformation of Dirac operator in a similar manner as in the torus-equivariant setting for FFY's deformation.
+We use a single differential operator along orbits for the deformation, which satisfies some acyclicity and boundedness condition.
+We call it an {\it acyclic orbital Dirac-type operator} (Definition~\ref{dfn:exD_K} and Definition~\ref{dfn:K-acyclic orbital system}).
+Though it is similar to the acyclic compatible system in \cite{Fujita-Furuta-Yoshida1} or \cite{Fujita-Furuta-Yoshida2}, the definition of the acyclic orbital Dirac-type operator is much simpler due to the presence of the global torus action and the isotypic component decomposition of the space of sections.
+Another difference is that the deformation by an acyclic orbital Dirac-type operator gives an {\it transversally elliptic operator} in the sense of Atiyah~\cite{Atiyah1}.
 We summarize our first main results :